 As the graph illustrates, in practice asset location decisions must be balanced between the anticipated tax efficiency of the investment and the expected returns.
 Accordingly, the chart indicates that in practice, bonds in today’s low-yield environment should probably not be placed inside of IRAs – they fall in the zone of indifference! – and that the priority in the IRA instead should be given to higher return investments that are at least a little tax inefficient (even if they might be eligible for long-term capital gains or qualified dividends rates!).
 In fact, when working from the outside in – the most tax-inefficient high-return investments in the iRA, and the most tax-efficient high-return investments in the taxable account, the reality is that the bonds should actually just fall wherever they may… because, again, their returns are so low it actually doesn’t matter very much compared to getting the other high-return asset locations right!

 Fortunately, good decisions about asset location can be genuinely rewarding.
-The Daryanani and Cordaro paper estimates the benefit of good asset location to average about 20 basis points of “free” return, and the recent Blanchett and Kaplan article on “Gamma” suggests the benefit could be as large as about 52 basis points for retirees.
+The Daryanani and Cordaro paper estimates the executing a good asset location strategies averages about 20 basis points of “free” return, and the recent Blanchett and Kaplan article on “Gamma” suggests the benefit could be as large as about 52 basis points for retirees.
 In fact, the benefits of asset location are becoming so recognized that a new array of low-cost variable annuities are coming to the marketplace to serve as an asset location vehicle by allowing clients to “buy” tax deferral buckets for a reasonable price (buying the basic guarantees of an annuity they don’t need just to get the tax-deferral feature they want), if they don’t already have enough tax-preferenced investment accounts – which can be especially helpful to proactively provide a shelter to the most high-return-yet-tax-inefficient investments.

 So what do you think?
 How do you prioritize your asset location decisions amongst various types of accounts and investments?
 Is asset location a priority in your portfolio design?
 Should it be?